Brandon123b/CSC-372-Interpreter/README.md

 are case sensitive.
 The language is also (sometimes) whitespace sensitive.
 This means that you cannot have any whitespace in the middle of a command other than a single space.

+Honestly, I wasn't expecting the example programs we had to write to be given by the teacher and be the same for everyone.
+I was expecting a bit of freedom that we don't seems to have, so the majority of this project seems pointless.
+Whats the point of expecting something to be added to a language when we have no freedom to play with it?
+Well...
+Whatever...
+(The gui may be unused.
+Boring...)

 Presentation Video:
 	There is a presentation video called "Presentation.mp4".
 This is a video of me presenting the language.
 It is a good overview of the language and how it works.
 There is a clear tutorial of how to make your first program.